Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Should I wear a knee brace while walking?

 BCI Orthopedic Support Team Answer: Many individuals wear knee braces during walking to improve confidence and stability.
-Whether a brace is appropriate depends on the underlying condition, symptoms, and provider recommendations.
+Whether a brace is appropriate depends on your underlying condition, symptoms, and provider recommendations.

 Can a meniscus injury cause knee instability?